Women’s Health Physiotherapy for the Whole Woman

 You may have questions about what movements are helpful for supporting your abdominal muscles to regain tone, strength and improve function within the first year.

 Your surgeon will provide you with some information to help prep you and for general recovery.
-However, for some the brief sessions and information may not be enough to give us all the information we may want or need, and likely will not include hands on assessment or exercises to help further with recovery.
+However, for some people the brief sessions and information may not be enough to give us all the information we may want or need, and likely will not include hands on assessment or exercises to help further with recovery.